Dishant-Bawankule/Data-Science-Project/README.md

 ## 2. Model Selection, Forecasting, and Evaluation

-Model Training:
+### 1.Model Training:
 Baseline Model (Naïve Forecasting).
 ARIMA (AutoRegressive Integrated Moving Average).
 Random Forest Regressor.
 XGBoost.
 LSTM (Long Short-Term Memory Neural Network).

-## Model Evaluation:
+### 2.Model Evaluation:
 Models are evaluated using RMSE, MAPE, and R-squared.
 Visualize actual vs. predicted sales.

+### 3.Visualization
+Plot historical sales and predicted sales.
+Compare model performances using error metrics.
+Visualize feature importance (for Random Forest/XGBoost)

- Interpretation and Business Insights
+### 4.Interpretation and Business Insights
 Model Comparison Based on Metrics

-Model	RMSE ↓ (Lower is better)	MAPE ↓ (Lower is better)	R² ↑ (Higher is better) ARIMA	1411.32	10195183152728457216.00%	-0.06 (very bad) Random Forest	431.90	975344682013655424.00%	0.90 (good)
-XGBoost	307.43 (best)	728251545701144448.00%	0.95 (best)
-Interpretation
+Interpretation:

-RMSE (Root Mean Square Error)
+1. RMSE (Root Mean Square Error)
 XGBoost has the lowest RMSE (307.43), meaning its predictions are closest to actual values.
 ARIMA performs the worst (1411.32).
 Random Forest is better than ARIMA but worse than XGBoost.

-R² (Coefficient of Determination)
+2. R² (Coefficient of Determination)
 XGBoost has the highest R² (0.95), indicating it explains 95% of the variance.
 Random Forest is close with 0.90.
 ARIMA has negative R², meaning it's worse than simply using the mean of the data.

-MAPE (Mean Absolute Percentage Error) – Extremely Large!
+3. MAPE (Mean Absolute Percentage Error) – Extremely Large!
 These numbers are way too big to be reasonable.
 This suggests:
 Some predictions are dividing by very small actual values (causing MAPE to explode).
 Data scaling issues (e.g., log-transformed data).
 Errors when computing percentage format (should be in 0-100% range).

-## Results
-Best Model: The best-performing model was XGBoost with an RMSE of X and MAPE of Y.

-## Key Insights:
-Sales are higher during holidays and promotions.
+### Best Performing Model
+Based on the error metrics, the [XGBoost Model] performed best with the lowest RMSE and highest R-Squared value.
+This model effectively captured the sales patterns and external factors.

+### Impact of External Factors
+Holidays: Sales showed a significant increase during national holidays, particularly around [2016-04-16].
+Models with holiday data as features showed improved accuracy.

-Oil prices have a moderate negative correlation with sales.
+Oil Prices: There was a negative correlation between oil prices and sales in certain product families, indicating that higher fuel prices decreased sales.
-Paydays (15th and last day of the month) show a spike in sales.

-## Future Work

-Incorporate additional external factors (e.g., weather data, competitor pricing).
-Experiment with more advanced models like Prophet or deep learning architectures.
-Deploy the model as a web application for real-time sales forecasting.
+Promotions: Promotional events had a notable impact on sales spikes, especially for [oils].
+Incorporating promotion data improved model performance.

+### Business Strategies

+Inventory Planning: Use sales forecasts to optimize inventory levels, especially during peak holiday seasons.
+Targeted Promotions: Align promotional campaigns with periods of low predicted sales to boost revenue.
+Price Adjustments: Monitor oil prices and adjust pricing strategies accordingly to maintain sales volumes.

+By leveraging these insights, the business can improve demand forecasting, reduce stockouts, and enhance customer satisfaction.